 Now, all you need to know is how and where to score the best loot of Halloween candy.
 We’ve got all the info you need to make this Halloween one to remember, thanks to this handy guide to trick or treating in Singapore!

-- Select a ‘hood packed with low-rise condos and cluster houses.
-Mega-apartments are harder to traverse and Halloween-friendly homes could be floors apart.
+Select a ‘hood packed with low-rise condos and cluster houses.
+Mega-apartments are harder to traverse, and Halloween-friendly homes could be floors apart.
+Where can you go?
+Here are some places you don’t want to miss this Halloween:

-- Woodlands, Chip Bee Gardens and Opera Estate are well known as areas that welcome trick or treaters from nearby ‘hoods.
+- Woodlands, Chip Bee Gardens, and Opera Estate are well-known as areas that welcome trick-or-treaters from nearby ‘hoods – trick-or-treating usually happens on the Saturday before Halloween.

 - Start early, at around 6pm, to beat the crowds (and to grab a few treats before they run out!).
 Then you and your little zombies can be in bed by 9pm.